tzrikka/thrippy/README.md

 Thrippy manages "links", which are collections of configurations, credentials, and metadata.

-When you create a link, you specify a "template" for it, which identifies a specific well-known service (e.g. ChatGPT, GitHub, Gmail, Slack) and its authentication type (see the list above).
+When you create a link, you specify a "template" for it, which identifies a specific well-known service (e.g. ChatGPT, GitHub, Gmail, Slack) and its authentication type (see the list below).
 This enables Thrippy to set most configuration details automatically.

 Static credentials (e.g. API keys) are set manually by the user.
 Dynamic credentials (e.g. OAuth 2.0 tokens) are refreshed automatically by Thrippy after an initial interactive user authorization.